syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Layout-Customizations.md

 }
 {% endhighlight %}

-This is how the final output will look like on iOS device.
+This is how the final output will look like on iOS, Android and Windows Phone devices.
 ![](PopupLayout_images/HeaderTemplate.png)

 ### Footer customization